insidegadgets/Gameboy-MBC5-MBC1-Hybrid/README.txt

 2MB ROM, 32KB FRAM Cart
 -----------------------
 Firmware R1:
-MBC1 support is limited to 512KB ROM / 8 KBytes RAM, itís locked in ìROM Banking Modeî but without the 2MB ROM support.
+MBC1 support is limited to 512KB ROM / 8 KBytes RAM, it‚Äôs locked in ‚ÄúROM Banking Mode‚Äù but without the 2MB ROM support.